IljaK91/whyjulia/presentation.md

 * Loading some packages is still a bit slow.
 * Plotting works but hasn't settled yet.
+* Data analysis not yet as convienent as in `R`.
 * Transitioning into `v1.0.0`: Major changes.

+Note: Things missing are debuggers, viewers for dataframes, breaking points etc. I also managed so far without.

 ----